mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 Uplifts need to be evaluated case by case, but in general they should be avoided in the context of a [4-week release cycle](./build_system.md).
 Possible alternatives are uplifting ad-hoc patches without string changes, or exposing the feature/change only to English users.

 If the uplift request is approved, translations for uplifted strings should also be uplifted if there was enough time for localization.
 For translations to appear in the build, the `revision` value for all locales in [`l10n-changesets.json`](https://searchfox.org/mozilla-central/source/browser/locales/l10n-changesets.json) must have a commit hash containing the appropriate translations from [`firefox-l10n`](https://github.com/mozilla-l10n/firefox-l10n).
-Typically, the content of `l10n-changesets.json` from `mozilla-beta` is used since it has gone through the build system at least once (even if it isn’t the latest).
-There are two options to ensure these changes are uplifted: an ad-hoc patch including the updates to the `l10n-changesets.json` file ([example](https://hg.mozilla.org/releases/mozilla-esr128/rev/4298182958af)) or asking Release Management to land a follow-up change for the l10n changesets ([example](https://hg.mozilla.org/releases/mozilla-esr128/rev/213534997a7c)).
+Typically, the content of `l10n-changesets.json` from the `beta` branch of `mozilla-firefox` is used since it has gone through the build system at least once (even if it isn’t the latest).
+There are two options to ensure these changes are uplifted: an ad-hoc patch including the updates to the `l10n-changesets.json` file ([example](https://github.com/mozilla-firefox/firefox/commit/eef8173f115a4bac5dd8fccf2143c03a4f1367b5)) or asking Release Management to land a follow-up change for the l10n changesets ([example](https://github.com/mozilla-firefox/firefox/commit/38c822d111f25c3acca0a2c1356927c8d0d96067)).

 One more thing to consider is the timing of the uplift.
 The last week of the Beta cycle is frozen (after Release Candidate [is built](https://whattrainisitnow.com/release/?version=beta)), meaning that we can’t take any updates to localization and ship it in that version.
 Anything uplifted close to the deadline, or after, will ship untranslated.
 For more details about the Beta timeline for l10n, see the [Build system document](build_system.md#timeline-and-deadlines).

 ### I need to add new strings for version X: when is the deadline?

-If version X is in Nightly, i.e. currently developed in mozilla-central, there is time to land until merge day, when the code moves from mozilla-central to mozilla-beta.
+If version X is in Nightly, i.e. currently developed in the `main` branch of `mozilla-firefox`, there is time to land until merge day, when the code moves from `main` branch to `beta` branch.
 Technically, the string freeze date is on the Friday before merge day, to account for possible back-outs, l10n reviews needed, etc.

-The sooner you land content in mozilla-central, the higher will be the chances that the content will be localized in several languages before reaching release.
+The sooner you land content in `mozilla-firefox`, the higher the chances will be that the content will be localized in several languages before reaching release.

 A webapp is [available here](https://whattrainisitnow.com/release/?version=release) with all the deadlines, including string freeze start, for current and future versions of Firefox (use the `«` and `»` near the title to change version).